 However, when you create an original character to represent a minority group—when the character belongs to this group, when it’s theirs from the beginning, from the very conception—these issues are avoided entirely.
 Moreso, said character can never really be taken away from the group(s) they were made to represent.
 As opposed to a situation like the Sam Wilson Captain America, Carol Danvers Captain Marvel, or the Asian Hulk, where you know that the character can (and almost inevitably will) be undone and revert back to its original, white-guy conception.

-So instead of taking an established white-guy character and making him a woman or a person of color—which is rather lazy, cheap, and gimmicky—wouldn’t it be more respectful to put in the time, energy, and imagination to create an original concept to represent women or a people of color?
+So instead of taking an established white-guy character and making him a woman or a person of color—which is rather lazy, cheap, and gimmicky—wouldn’t it be more respectful to put in the time, energy, and imagination to create an original concept to represent women or people of color?

 Alright, so having said all this… what did I think of the new Captain Marvel movie?
 Let’s save that ‘til the end, when I’ll include a little spoiler space.